 Top 5 health benefits of canned tuna

-Convenient and high in protein, canned tuna is a go-to snack for many, but is it a healthy choice?
+Convenient and high in protein, canned tuna is a go-to food for many, but is it a healthy choice?
 Registered nutritionist Nicola Shubrook investigates.

 Interested in trying our FREE 7-day healthy diet plan?
 Click here and choose between our meat eaters, vegetarian or vegan meal plans.